Diatonic Harmonica Studies

 Male Harmonica Players, Teachers, Composers or Authors

-Larry Adler, Max De Aloe, Lydon Anderson, DeFord Bailey, Steve Baker, David Barrett, Carey Bell, Pat Bergeson, Mr. Bloe, Sugar Blue, Olaf Bohme, Billy Branch, Big Bill Broonzy, Norton Buffalo, Willi Burger, Paul Butterfield, Mike Caldwell, William Clark, James Cotton, Paul DeLay, Grant Dermody, Hermine Deurloo, Magic Dick, Phil Duncan, Bob Dylan, Rick Estrin, Gerry Fierro, Joe Filisko, PT Gazell, J. Geils Band, William Galison, Buddy Greene, Sigmund Groven, Steve Guyger, Adam Gussow, Beatbox Harmonica, Harmonicats, Mathias Heise, Lightnin' Hopkins, Big Walter Horton, Little Walter Jacobs, Flip Jers, Jelly Roll Johnson, Carlos Del Junco, Yuri Lane, Charles Leighton, CY Leo, Howard Levy, Gianluca Littera, Lucas Clebsch (Luke), Gregoire Maret, John Mayall, Mel Bay, Charlie McCoy, Brownie McGhee, Terry McMillan, Hendrik Meurkens, Tommy Morgan, Charlie Musselwhite, Darrell Mulisch, Sugar Ray Norcia, Elin Luffar Lo Oberg, Paul Oscher, Lee Oskar, Tod Parrot, Rod Piazza, Roly Platt, John Popper, Brendon Power, Yvonnick Prene, Micky Raphael, Tommy Reilly, Konstantin Reinfeld, Jason Ricci, Tad Robinson, Shane Sager, Lee Sankey, John Sebastian, Antonio Serrano, Ronnie Shellist, Hank Shreve, Richard Sleigh, Gary Smith, George Smith, Juzzie Smith, Greg Szlapczynski, Sonny Terry, Toots Theilemans, Tommy Thompson, T-Bone Walker, Little Walter, Liam Ward, Muddy Waters, Mark Wenner, Junior Wells, Will Wilde, Wildsang, Sony Williamson III, Phil Wiggins, Allan Wilson, Kim Wilson, Stevie Wonder, Winslow Yerxa, Fred Yonnet.
+Larry Adler, Max De Aloe, Lydon Anderson, DeFord Bailey, Don Baker, Steve Baker, David Barrett, Carey Bell, Pat Bergeson, Blackfoot, Mr. Bloe, Sugar Blue, Olaf Bohme, Billy Branch, Big Bill Broonzy, Norton Buffalo, Willi Burger, Paul Butterfield, Mike Caldwell, William Clark, James Cotton, Paul DeLay, Grant Dermody, Hermine Deurloo, Magic Dick, Phil Duncan, Bob Dylan, Rick Estrin, Gerry Fierro, Joe Filisko, PT Gazell, J. Geils Band, William Galison, Buddy Greene, Sigmund Groven, Steve Guyger, Adam Gussow, Beatbox Harmonica, Harmonicats, Mathias Heise, Lightnin' Hopkins, Big Walter Horton, Little Walter Jacobs, Flip Jers, Jelly Roll Johnson, William Lee Johnson, Carlos Del Junco, Yuri Lane, Charles Leighton, CY Leo, Howard Levy, Gianluca Littera, Lucas Clebsch (Luke), Gregoire Maret, John Mayall, Mel Bay, Charlie McCoy, Brownie McGhee, Terry McMillan, Hendrik Meurkens, Tommy Morgan, Charlie Musselwhite, Darrell Mulisch, Sugar Ray Norcia, Elin Luffar Lo Oberg, Paul Oscher, Lee Oskar, Tod Parrot, Rod Piazza, Roly Platt, John Popper, Brendon Power, Yvonnick Prene, Micky Raphael, Tommy Reilly, Konstantin Reinfeld, Jason Ricci, Tad Robinson, Shane Sager, Lee Sankey, John Sebastian, Antonio Serrano, Ronnie Shellist, Hank Shreve, Richard Sleigh, Gary Smith, George Smith, Juzzie Smith, Greg Szlapczynski, Sonny Terry, Toots Theilemans, Tommy Thompson, T-Bone Walker, Little Walter, Liam Ward, Muddy Waters, Mark Wenner, Junior Wells, Will Wilde, Wildsang, Sony Williamson III, Phil Wiggins, Allan Wilson, Kim Wilson, Stevie Wonder, Winslow Yerxa, Fred Yonnet.

 As for the BEST or VERY BEST harmonica musician, teacher, or author ... depends on your criteria, standards, personal preferences, personal experience, knowledge, expertise, commercial interests, friends, and teachers.
 Any beginner, like me, is unqualified to recommend "The Best!"